openego/eTraGo/doc/howToUse.rst

 the ‘appl.py’ is used as a simple user interface which can be edited with the preferred python-editor.
 Here parameters, calculation methods and scenario settings are set in a python dictionary called 'args'.
-Alternatively, arguments can be set in a json-file.
 To run the desired calculation, it is crucial to understand these parameters.
 In addition, some of them contradict the usage of others.
 You find the documentation of all defined parameters from the 'args' here:
 :func:`etrago.appl.etrago`.

+Alternatively, the 'args' dictionary can be edited in a json-file.
+Then the path to the json-file has to be defined in the function :meth:`etrago.tools.utilities.get_args_setting`.
+Once a path is given and the `get_args_setting() within the 'appl.py' <https://github.com/openego/eTraGo/blob/37a91c92fd9eafc31bd0679334c906ac571a2b18/etrago/appl.py#L144>`_

 The appl.py contains the etrago(args) function which uses the defined 'args' dictionary to start the desired calculation.